Upsonic/KOT/README.md

-# Keypact | Efficient Key-Value Data Storage with Multithreaded Simultaneous Writing
+# KeyPact | Multithreaded Simultaneous Writing Key-Value DB
-ANS is an efficient key-value data storage system that able to storing your datas.
-It is able to making simultaneous writing with multithreaded.
+KeyPact is an efficient key-value data storage system that aims to making simultaneous writing with multithreaded.

 ## Features
 - Multithread Support